ppy/osu-wiki/news/2023/2023-02-15-featured-artist-updates-mwc7k.md

 date: 2023-02-15 11:00:00 +0000
 ---

-As [MWC7K](/wiki/Tournaments/MWC/2023_7K) approaches its climax, explore **5** brand new songs created specifically for the tournament!
+As [MWC7K](/wiki/Tournaments/MWC/2023_7K) approaches its climax, explore **5** brand-new songs created specifically for the tournament!

 ![](/wiki/shared/news/banners/featured-artist.jpg)

 But first, some context.

-Our Featured Artist program has expanded over the years, and we've only recently started dipping our feet into the depths of *original song commissions* (which we call [osu! originals](/wiki/osu%21_originals)).
+Our Featured Artist program has expanded over the years, and we've only recently started dipping our feet into the depths of *original song commissions* (which we call [osu! originals](/wiki/osu!_originals)).
 You might've seen a few osu! originals already via Featured Artist announcements or the recent [Twin Trials contest](https://osu.ppy.sh/home/news/2023-02-01-twin-trials-contest-beatmapping-phase).

 Thanks largely to [mangomizer](https://osu.ppy.sh/users/1893718) and each game mode's world cup staff, you may have noticed a bunch of osu! originals in our official tournaments too!